ROS Plugin¶

 The ROS plugin is a plugin for Choreonoid included in the choreonoid_ros package.

-The basic role of this plugin is to make “roscpp”, which is a library to use ROS functions from C++, available on Choreonoid.
-The build environment for this is provided by the choreonoid_ros package, and the roscpp is initialized first in the ROS plugin.
+The basic role of this plugin is to enable the use of “roscpp”, a library for using ROS functionality from C++, within Choreonoid.
+The build environment for this is provided by the choreonoid_ros package, and roscpp initialization is performed first within the ROS plugin.

-The first way to achieve this is for users to write the necessary functions as C++ program code by themselves.
-Since roscpp is a well-designed library with extensive documentation, it is not very difficult to implement software that uses the functions of ROS using roscpp.
-If you are familiar with ROS and C++, you should consider using this means to achieve your goals.
+The primary way to achieve this is for users to code the necessary functionality themselves as C++ programs. roscpp is a well-designed library with comprehensive documentation, making it relatively straightforward to implement software that uses ROS functionality through roscpp.
+If you’re familiar with ROS and C++, consider this approach to achieve your goals.

-The ROS plugin is included in the chorenoid_ros package.
-To use it, you need to start Choreonoid as a ROS node provided by choreonoid_ros.
-This is called a Choreonoid node.
+The ROS plugin is included in the choreonoid_ros package.
+To use the ROS plugin, you need to start Choreonoid as a ROS node provided by choreonoid_ros.
+We call this a Choreonoid node.

-As described in Starting Choreonoid, the Choreonoid node can be invoked using the rosrun command like any other ROS node:
+As described in Starting Choreonoid, you can start a Choreonoid node using the rosrun command like other ROS nodes:

 rosrun choreonoid_ros choreonoid

-Choreonoid invoked as a ROS node in this way has the ROS plugin loaded and ready to use.
-In this case, the message view of the invoked Choreonoid will contain the following message:
+When Choreonoid is started as a ROS node this way, the ROS plugin is loaded and becomes available.
+In this case, the following message appears in the started Choreonoid’s message view:

 ROS-plugin has been activated.

-In addition, when a Choreonoid node is started, the following message may be displayed in the message view:
+When starting a Choreonoid node, you might see the following in the message view:

 Warning: The ROS master is not found.

-When the ROS plugin is loaded, the following code is executed in the initialization function of the plugin.
+When the ROS plugin is loaded, processing equivalent to the following code is executed in the plugin’s initialization function:

 ros::init(argc, argv, "choreonoid", ros::init_options::NoSigintHandler);